 This shallow coastal dive winds past old sea walls and scattered relics from Sydney’s gas-making era, with rays, octopus, and historic debris hidden among the silt and stone.

-7-day swell forecast for Manly Gasworks, calculated using Pelagic's Hadal Conditions Intelligence™.
-Wave heights are site-specific — adjusted for Manly Gasworks's exposure, orientation and depth profile.
-Colour bands show diveable conditions at this site: green is ideal, orange is marginal, red is undiveable.
+Site-specific wave heights adjusted for Manly Gasworks's exposure, orientation and depth profile.
+Colour bands: green = ideal, orange = marginal, red = undiveable.

 Manly Gasworks is a historically layered shore dive on the Manly Cove foreshore, where the remnants of Sydney's gas-making era lie scattered among the boulders and silt beneath a shallow coastal wall.
 The broken concrete, coal fragments, and historic debris from the former gasworks infrastructure create a substrate that is genuinely unlike any other Sydney dive site — a combination of natural reef and industrial artefact that rewards the kind of close, slow searching that dedicated wreck and history divers apply to deeper sites.
 Rays are commonly encountered moving across the sandy and silty sections.
 Octopus use the broken concrete as den sites.
 Nudibranchs appear on the encrusted wall faces, and the boulder sections hold the standard complement of harbour reef species.